Greene Lewis and Associates Deworming Recommendations

 - Horses on a daily dewormer such as Strongid C2X will also need twice yearly deworming with:

 Monitoring Parasite Levels

 Monitoring parasite levels is important in determining the effectiveness of a parasite control program.
-Farms on a rotational parasite control program should take fresh fecal samples from each enclosure and submit them to their veterinarian semi-annually (spring and fall).
 The fecal sample should be collected ten days after the last deworming.
 Fecal analysis can be performed more frequently on farms entering parasite control programs or if parasite problems are suspected.